Everspin Technologies (NASDAQ:MRAM) Updates Q2 2022 Earnings Guidance

-Everspin Technologies (NASDAQ:MRAM – Get Rating) last issued its earnings results on Wednesday, March 2nd.
-The business services provider reported $0.19 EPS for the quarter, beating the consensus estimate of $0.05 by $0.14.
-Everspin Technologies had a net margin of 11.38% and a return on equity of 27.52%.
-The company had revenue of $18.22 million during the quarter.
-During the same quarter in the previous year, the firm posted ($0.08) EPS.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-BNP Paribas Arbitrage SA bought a new position in shares of Everspin Technologies in the 4th quarter valued at about $71,000.
-Citadel Advisors LLC bought a new position in Everspin Technologies in the second quarter valued at approximately $80,000.
-PDT Partners LLC grew its stake in Everspin Technologies by 13.6% in the first quarter.
-PDT Partners LLC now owns 21,588 shares of the business services provider’s stock valued at $188,000 after purchasing an additional 2,588 shares in the last quarter.
-Morgan Stanley increased its position in shares of Everspin Technologies by 98.6% during the 1st quarter.
-Morgan Stanley now owns 40,811 shares of the business services provider’s stock worth $245,000 after purchasing an additional 20,262 shares during the last quarter.
-Finally, Two Sigma Investments LP bought a new stake in shares of Everspin Technologies during the 3rd quarter worth approximately $255,000.
-54.57% of the stock is owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the business.
+Vanguard Group Inc. raised its holdings in shares of Everspin Technologies by 15.6% in the 1st quarter.
+Vanguard Group Inc. now owns 736,232 shares of the business services provider’s stock valued at $6,413,000 after acquiring an additional 99,584 shares in the last quarter.
+Millennium Management LLC purchased a new position in shares of Everspin Technologies during the 4th quarter valued at about $6,441,000.
+BlackRock Inc. raised its holdings in shares of Everspin Technologies by 56.1% during the 4th quarter.
+BlackRock Inc. now owns 276,903 shares of the business services provider’s stock valued at $3,129,000 after buying an additional 99,548 shares in the last quarter.
+Renaissance Technologies LLC raised its holdings in shares of Everspin Technologies by 2.4% during the 1st quarter.
+Renaissance Technologies LLC now owns 269,806 shares of the business services provider’s stock valued at $2,350,000 after buying an additional 6,300 shares in the last quarter.
+Finally, Royal Bank of Canada raised its holdings in shares of Everspin Technologies by 41.9% during the 1st quarter.
+Royal Bank of Canada now owns 205,500 shares of the business services provider’s stock valued at $1,790,000 after buying an additional 60,710 shares in the last quarter.
+54.57% of the stock is currently owned by hedge funds and other institutional investors.

 About Everspin Technologies (Get Rating)